QubesOS/qubes-doc/user/advanced-topics/salt.md

 1. Added the `management_dispvm` VM property, which specifies the DVM Template that should be used for management, such as Salt configuration.
-TemplateBasedVMs inherit this property from their parent TemplateVMs.
+App qubes inherit this property from their parent TemplateVMs.
 If the value is not set explicitly, the default is taken from the global `management_dispvm` property.
 The VM-specific property is set with the `qvm-prefs` command, while the